How the FAA will integrate rockets, drones, and flying cars into our sky

 Virgin Spaceship Unity and Virgin Mothership Eve took to the skies on its first captive carry flight on September 8, 2016.

-Ten years ago, much of today’s UAS and eVTOL realities were dreams.
+Twelve years ago, much of today’s UAS and eVTOL reality was a dream.
 If we look at pictures of New York City in 1903, the streets were filled with horses.
-Ten years later, the same streets were filled with cars.
-Virtually the entire world adopted cell phones in 20 years.
+Twelve years later, the same streets were filled with cars.
+Virtually the entire world adopted cell phones in 25 years.
 But it took 120 years for the telephone to penetrate the world before the mobile phone.
 The DOD, FAA, and private industry are all working to make change more accessible and faster.
 However, reality is taking over the bureaucracy.

-Some technology is not moving as fast as different industries would like.
+Some technologies are not advancing as quickly as some industries would like.
 The radio spectrum is limited.
 That limitation has already caused problems with the command and control of airplanes and 5G telephones.
-Those issues have slowed the roll-out of major telecom programs.
+Those issues have slowed the rollout of major telecom programs.
 However, the spectrum question may also limit changes to the UAS world.

 Unfortunately, the FAA is not organized to deal with the new world of space and UAVs.
 We will need new specialized organizations.

-We will eventually have different organizations dealing with space programs controlling airspace above 50,000 feet.
-A separate organization for low-level UAV operations under 400 to 500 feet will be needed.
+We will eventually have different organizations controlling space programs and airspace above 50,000 feet.
+A separate organization for low-level UAV operations at altitudes of 400 to 500 feet will be needed.
 There will be far more UAVs in the air, which is already overwhelming the FAA’s current control of the business, consumer, and cargo aircraft.
 It will be difficult enough to manage each level of air/space traffic control, let alone the areas where they intersect.

 READ ALSO: